Cal Raleigh Player Props: Mariners vs. Guardians

-Cal Raleigh and his Seattle Mariners hit the field on Opening Day versus Shane Bieber and the Cleveland Guardians on March 30 at 10:10 PM ET.
+The Seattle Mariners and Cal Raleigh, who went 1-for-4 last time in action, take on Hunter Gaddis and the Cleveland Guardians at T-Mobile Park, Friday at 10:10 PM ET.

+In his last game he had a one-hit performance (1-for-4) against the Guardians.

 Cal Raleigh Game Info & Props vs. the Guardians